 Laptops for Exams

-The Assistive Technology Center (ATC) maintains specialized laptops for students registered with AEO to use for course exams.
+The Assistive Technology Center (ATC) maintains specialized laptops for students registered with DAO to use for course exams.
 These laptops are internet-disabled, unless otherwise specified by the instructor.
 Course staff who need to reserve a laptop for a student in their class should fill out the request form through the ATC.